jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_gridsproperties.md

 ---

-## To freeze the first column
+## Freeze First Column

-When selected the first column will remain visible while you scroll through the columns of the table:
+Select when you want the first column of the grid to remain visible while you scroll through the columns of the table.

-Right-click the grid header and select **Freeze First column**.

-## To word-wrap text
+## Allow text to word-wrap onto multiple lines if it is wider than the column

 By default, Spotlight truncates text that is too long to fit in the space allocated to the column.
-To allow text to wrap onto multiple lines:

-1. Right-click the data content of the grid and select **Properties \| Options**.
-2. Select **Allow text to word-wrap onto multiple lines if it is wider than the column**
+Select **Allow text to word-wrap onto multiple lines if it is wider than the column** to allow text to wrap onto multiple lines.

 {% include links.html %}